alex-LE/yourTinyTodo/README.md

   *  Style for mobiles devices

-Features comming with the next version (already in Dev Branch):
+New Features in version 1.0a:

  * MulitUser Support (3 UserGroups: Admin, Read/Write, Readonly)
  * Notifications